juranzhang/cpp-implementation-of-near-field-SAR/README.md

 ### WK_3D_imaging_experiment.cpp
 The main program using WK algorithm to reconstruct 3D signal.
 The received signal is stored separately in 'secho_real.txt' and 'secho_imag.txt".

+### ubuntu_WK_3D_imaging_experiment.cpp
+ubuntu version of the implementation.
+The only variation is the location of hdf5.h.
+If ld can't find libhdf5, try to create a symbolic link. `sudo ln -s /usr/lib/x86_64-linux-gnu/hdf5/serial/libhdf5.so /usr/lib/libhdf5.so`.
+The first path can be found by `locate libhdf5.so`.

 ### fftw_WK_3D_imaging_experiment.cpp
 This file utilzie fftw to speed up fft in WK_3D_imaging_experiment.cpp.
 This will eventually be merged into WK_3D_imaging_experiment.cpp

+### ubuntu_fftw_WK_3D_imaging_experiment.cpp
+ubuntu variation.

 ### BP_3D_imaging.cpp
 The main program using BP algorithm to reconstruct 3D signal.
 This method is really slow compared to WK that takes 48 hours to run in Matlab.